CiaranMccarthy1/VigenereCipher/README.md

 # VigenereCipher
-Vigenere Cipher Encrypter and (Faulty) Decrypter In Java ☕️
+Vigenere Cipher Encrypter and Decrypter In Java ☕️

-The decrypter doesn't work.
+Decoding didnt work as index[0] of the Utf-8 alphabet was set to z

+This caused most cyphers to show as ? as the values from 7f to A0 in Utf-8 are black so the returned null